tacaswell/build_the_world/README.md

    replaces it!

    Again, I am solving a much simpler problem that Spack is trying to solve.
-2. **Why xonsh?**: I wanted to learn xonsh and the shell/Python hybrid is really pleasant for this sort of work (even I sometimes have to trial-and-error moving variables between the two sides).
+2. **Why xonsh?**: I wanted to learn xonsh and the shell/Python hybrid is really pleasant for this sort of work (even if I sometimes have to trial-and-error accessing variables between the two sides and with string escaping).
 3. **Is this re-inventing pythonci?**:
-   No. [pythonci](https://github.com/vstinner/pythonci/) is a Victor Stinner project with a more reasonable goal of building the stable branches of projects against the default development branch of CPython.
+   No. [pythonci](https://github.com/vstinner/pythonci/) is a Victor Stinner project with a more reasonable goal of building the stable release of projects against the default development branch of CPython.
 I am trying to build the development branch of everything. [pythonperformance](https://github.com/python/pyperformance)